Last Updated: October 8, 2021

 The problem with code enforcement in the abandoned buildings situation is that the local government may well be unable to communicate successfully with the owner.
 Either the address for the owner has become obsolete, or because of one of the mental conditions described above, the owner is unresponsive.

-If code enforcement cannot locate the property owner, but you have a hunch that he, she, or they live in the metropolitan area, you could try mounting a media campaign.
+If code enforcement cannot locate the property owner, but you have a hunch that he, she, or they live in the metropolitan area, you could try mounting a media or social media campaign.

 Call the newspaper or especially a television station.
 Television loves a really disgusting visual.
 Remember that your purpose is to have the situation corrected, not to drive the property owner further into denial or anger, and not to get revenge.

-If code enforcement doesn't work, your neighborhood will want to consider the legal risks of trespassing, but in the end, you may decide to try to remove overgrown vegetation and accumulation of trash around the abandoned buildings yourselves.
+If code enforcement doesn't work, your neighborhood will want to consider the legal risks of trespassing and refrain from taking action without owner permission.
+So you want to contact the property owner to volunteer to remove overgrown vegetation and accumulation of trash around the abandoned buildings yourselves.
+Many neighborhoods have done so.

-If a window or door is broken in, by all means have it replaced.
+If a window or door is broken in, by all means contact the owner and offer to have it replaced at your own expense.
 Collective action is required here; you need a neighborhood organization now even if you never had one before.
 I've even seen the property owner show up and be angry when someone starts cleaning up the mess!

 Between code enforcement and organized community clean-ups, you may be able to keep the situation livable.
 (For tips on a community clean-up, see our page on cleaning up your neighborhood park, as many tips there will apply.)